mbrubeck/compleat/README.markdown

     exec bash

-Type `top ` or `android ` and then press Tab a few times to see the example files in action.
+Type `top` and then press Tab a few times to see the example files in action.

 Syntax
 ------